-POLYESTER - Used mainly where acid conditions are present or minimum stretch is desired, polyester is unaffected by common acids and hot bleaching agents.
-Not suitable for use with concentrated sulfuric acids, alkaline or at a temperature in excess of 194 degrees F (90° C).
+Used mainly where acid conditions are present or a minimum stretch is desired, polyester is unaffected by common acids and hot bleaching agents.
+It is not suitable for use with concentrated sulfuric acids, alkaline or at temperatures in excess of 194 degrees F (90° C).
 Stretch at rated capacity is approximately 3% (untreated).